 It’s easy to get caught up in diversity recruitment, but students from underrepresented backgrounds prefer to be hired for their skills and expertise, not their ethnic or racial status.
 Your messages need to reflect that.
 When you tell a URM student that you’re messaging them because they’re a minority, you risk offending or tokenizing them.

-Tip: Avoid phrases like, “Looking for black students for our STEM internship” or “Latinx women are invited to apply.”
+Tip: Avoid phrases like, “Looking for black students for our STEM internship” or “Latine women are invited to apply.”
 Many Handshake employers go with a standard subject line like, “You received a message from [employer] on Handshake,” which typically gets a 65% average open rate.

 3. Consider your candidates

 Before you reach out to students, you should first consider who they are, where they come from, and their motivations.
 For example, some employers still set GPA cutoffs to source qualified candidates when it’s been proven to be an inaccurate indicator of job performance.
-It might not seem like a big deal until you consider that 60% of Black student applications and 56 percent of Latinx student applications have a GPA below 3.5.
+It might not seem like a big deal until you consider that 60% of Black student applications and 56 percent of Latine student applications have a GPA below 3.5.
 Keep in mind that these students may have had unequal access to resources, skilled teachers, or may be working multiple jobs to support their families.
 Any of these could impact their GPA.

 Tip: Nix the GPA requirements.
 When Handshake Premium partner Whirlpool Corporation did this, their percentage of URM hires increased from 30 to 40 percent YOY.